ODONGA1/Terraform--AWS-1/README.md

+Simple AWS infrastructure deployment with Terraform by ODONGA1 You can download and reuse the code as you please, Pull requests also allowed.
+Contact me if any support needed, thank you
 # This Terraform configuration creates a VPC, internet gateway, route table, subnet, security group, network interface, and an EC2 instance with Apache web server installed.
 #
 # The VPC has a CIDR block of 10.0.0.0/16 and is tagged as "production".